Date of Award:

 The results demonstrate that certain constructs found in the Health Belief Model are more effective than others in motivating individuals to utilize computer security software.
 Specifically, the results show that perceived vulnerability (H1), perceived barriers (H4), self-efficacy (H5), and the two-way interactions of age and barriers (H8d), education and benefits (H9c), prior experience and perceived severity (H10b), and prior experience and self-efficacy (H10e) had significant effects on computer security usage.
 Additionally, prior experience was found to have a significant main effect on the dependent variable.

 Information from this research provides evidence that the Health Belief Model can be used to study the computer security usage behavior of home computer users.
 Further, the relationship of perceived vulnerability and computer security usage provides a way for practitioners to increase computer security usage behavior through targeted media campaigns.

 Claar, Chester L., "The Adoption of Computer Security: An Analysis of Home Personal Computer User Behavior Using the Health Belief Model" (2011).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 878.